homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ![Userspace packet filtering](https://imgur.com/j6pg93W.png)

-1. Packet Filtering was very slow due to packets being copied to user space and packet filtering applications having to use system calls to perform actions on the packet
+1. Filtering was very slow due to packets being copied to user space.
+Filtering applications had to issue system calls to perform actions on the packet.
-2. Limited flexibility with respect to setting filters, very little customisation was possible
+2. Limited flexibility with respect to setting filters, providing very little customisation.
 3. Many CPU instructions were required to filter even a single packet.

-Note: Packet filters for UNIX systems that used the STREAMS and NIT frameworks provided by the UNIX kernel worked like this.
+Note: Packet filters for UNIX systems that used the STREAMS and NIT frameworks provided by the UNIX kernel functioned like this.

 ---